Russell Brand: 2013: New Statesman, Newsnight

-Brand has appeared frequently as a campaigner for serious issues.
-In June 2013 he appeared in a video in support of Chelsea Manning.
+Brand has frequently campaigned for political issues.
+In June 2013, he appeared in a video in support of Chelsea Manning.

-On 23 October 2013, Brand was interviewed by Jeremy Paxman for the BBC's Newsnight in which he disparaged the British political system as ineffectual and encouraged the British electorate not to vote.
-He was challenged by Paxman about his call for "revolution" and whether someone who had never voted could edit a political magazine.
-When asked by Paxman what a revolution would look like, Brand replied:
+On 3 September 2013, in his acceptance speech at the GQ Awards show after receiving the "Oracle" award, Brand mentioned sponsor Hugo Boss's former business making uniforms for the Gestapo.
+Brand said of the Nazis, "They did look fucking fantastic, let's face it" before he goose stepped across the stage in a comical imitation of the Nazi march.
+Brand was ejected from the event after GQ editor Dylan Jones confronted Brand, saying that the speech was "very offensive".
+Brand replied that the Nazis' treatment of the Jewish people was "very offensive".

-British commentator Joan Smith dismissed Brand's appearance on Newsnight as the "canny self-publicist" who indulges in "waffle about 'revolution'" as "one celebrity, I'm afraid, who's more idiot than savant."
-Former Independent editor Simon Kelner largely defended his appearance: "It sounded rather attractive, even if it wasn't exactly worked through.
-But Brand's rhetorical flourishes made up for the lack of detail".
+On 23 October 2013, in an interview by Jeremy Paxman for the BBC's Newsnight, Brand disparaged the British political system as ineffectual and encouraged the British electorate not to vote.
+Brand said that he has never voted and he never will.
+Paxman challenged Brand about his call for "revolution" and whether someone who had never voted could edit a political magazine.
+When Paxman asked what a revolution would look like, Brand replied:

-Brand guest-edited a special issue of the New Statesman that was published on 24 October 2013 and explored the theme of Revolution, and in which he explained his objection to the destruction of Earth through greed and exploitation, and called for a change in consciousness to accompany political and economic measures to achieve a more sustainable future.
+Brand guest-edited a special issue of the New Statesman on the theme of revolution, published on 14 October 2013, in which objected to the destruction of Earth through greed and exploitation, and called for a change in consciousness to accompany political and economic measures to achieve a more sustainable future.

 In November that year Brand joined the Anonymous Million Mask March in London that protested against "cuts, corruption and an increase in state surveillance".